daviddarkins-accenture/lotr/README.md

 **"400 Bad Request" on ingestion:**
 - Check that all schema fields are present (even with empty strings)
 - Verify schema matches Data Stream configuration
+- Ensure you're using Data 360 token (not Salesforce token)

 **"Deletes not working":**
 - Streaming DELETE doesn't work with Upsert refresh mode